ewowi/StarDocs/docs/StarLeds/Effects.md

 Notes:

-* Effect class may not contain vars, use return functions instead to minimize memory foodprint
+* Effect class should not contain vars, use return functions instead to minimize memory foodprint

 ### See also